KQM-git/TCL/characters/anemo/jean.md

 **Charged Attack**
 Consumes 20 stamina to strike upwards and knocks up enemies that will then fall down slowly.

-* If Gale Blade \(E\) is held while looking down on falling enemies, they can take fall damage before being launched up again for a second instance of fall damage.

 | String | Talent 6% | Frames | Motion Value |
 | :--- | :--- | :--- | :--- |
 | CA | 235.50% | 73 | 196.2%/s |